 A hangover is the most widely recognised one, with symptoms including weakness, migraine, sickness, tipsiness, thirst and affectability to light or sound.

 While there’s no lack of implied hangover cures, going from chugging a glass of pickle juice to focusing on lemon on your armpit prior to drinking, not many of them are upheld by science.

 What Does A Hangover Feel Like?

-The symptoms of hangover usually start when your blood alcohol content falls significantly, and reaches or is at near zero.
+The symptoms of a hangover usually start when your blood alcohol content falls significantly and reaches or is near zero.
 This usually occurs in the morning after a night of heavy drinking.
-The follow may be the possible symptoms based on the quantity you have drank:
+The following may be the possible symptoms based on the quantity you have drank:

 - Weakness and fatigue

 - Muscle ache

 - Stomach pain

 - Poor or reduced sleep